chirpstack/chirpstack-docs/src/guides/thingsboard.md

 option to get started is the [Docker Compose](../getting-started/docker.md), on which this guide continues.

-Before you continue, make sure that you have a working ChirpStack environment.
+Before you continue, make sure that you have a working ChirpStack environment with activated Professional Licence.

 ## Install ThingsBoard